 If you even touch one of the electrical components of your generator with wet hands, you could get a nasty electrical shock.
 Imagine how much worse it is if your generator’s sitting in a puddle of water while the rain hammers down on both you and it.

 #2 Keep Your Generator Outside And Far From Your Home

-When the storm clouds gather overhead, it’s tempting to move your generator inside.
-The trouble is, running a generator inside even the most well-ventilated area is highly dangerous.
+When storm clouds gather overhead, moving your generator inside is tempting.
+The trouble is that running a generator inside even the most well-ventilated area is highly dangerous.